Graduate School Admissions Unit

 Inorganic Materials Chemistry

 Synthesis and characterisation of new inorganic materials.
 Zeolites and new compounds with zeolite-like structures, catalytic materials.
 Structure/property correlations in electroceramics, ionic conductors, new transition metal oxides.
 Single crystal structure determination.
-Study of biomaterials using diffraction and spectroscopic methods (Prof. R F Howe, Dr W T A Harrison, Dr J M S Skakle, Dr R K P Wells, Dr A McLaughlin).
+Study of biomaterials using diffraction and spectroscopic methods (Prof. R F Howe, Dr W T A Harrison, Prof J M S Skakle, Prof R K P Wells, Dr A McLaughlin).

 Materials for Heterogeneous